tdwg/ac/docs/termlist.md

 		</tr>
 		<tr>
 			<td>Notes</td>
 			<td>The following list provides examples of strings from which a community could generate URIs for specializations of dcterms:type for use with ac:subtype: Drawing, Painting, Logo, Icon, Illustration, Graphic, Photograph, Animation, Film, SlideShow, DesignPlan, Diagram, Map, MusicalNotation, IdentificationKey, ScannedText, RecordedText, RecordedOrganism, TaxonPage, MultimediaLearningObject, VirtualRealityEnvironment, GlossaryPage.
 Communities should define the URI in a namespace of their choosing or devising.
-For example, "http://my.inst.org/namespace/metadata/subtype/SlideShow").
+For example, "<a href="http://my.inst.org/namespace/metadata/subtype/SlideShow">http://my.inst.org/namespace/metadata/subtype/SlideShow</a>").
 See ac:subtypeLiteral for usage with strings. </td>
 		</tr>
 	</tbody>
 </table>